 What is Writing Intensive (WI)?

-The Specifics of the WI Requirement
+The WI Requirement

 - Integrative Studies 1500: the first-year composition and literature course already required of all students during the freshman year.
 All IS 1500 sections are designated WI.
 They are typically taught by members of the English department.